 PACT Act Paves Way for Warriors to Get Cancer Care

 Some of the wounds Army veteran Dan Nevins suffered from his time in combat are immediately apparent.
-He lost his leg after a roadside bomb detonated under his vehicle in 2004 in Iraq, and eventually had to have his other leg amputated.
+He lost both legs below the knee after a roadside bomb detonated under his vehicle in 2004 in Iraq.

 So, when Dan was diagnosed with colon cancer in late 2021, it came as quite a shock.
-Dan was unaware of the invisible health effects as a result of his exposure to toxic substances while serving in the military.
+In addition, toxic exposure wasn’t really on his radar.

 “We were in a terrible environment,” Dan said.
 “We drove past burn pits every day, but I didn’t know what that meant.”